Moguf/FortuneCoopy/README.md

 # or
 (venv) pip3 install -r requirements.txt
 ```
-* for TensorFlow
+* For TensorFlow

-You go to [TensorFlow](https://www.tensorflow.org/versions/r0.10/get_started/os_setup.html#pip-installation)to install Tensorflow.
-Tensorflow supports GUP acceleration, you need to install TensorFlow due to your environment.
+You go to [TensorFlow](https://www.tensorflow.org/versions/r0.10/get_started/os_setup.html#pip-installation) to install Tensorflow modules.
+Tensorflow supports GPU acceleration, you need to install TensorFlow due to your environment.

 ```bash
 # for mac and cpu only